 October 2020, I started as a PhD student at NIDI on the Future Longevity Inequalities research project.
 In my PhD research I adopt a demographic approach to the study of past trends in socio-economic longevity inequalities.
 This entails the detailed study of these past trends; the examination of the role of alcohol, and the combined role of alcohol, smoking and obesity on these past trends; and the consequences of these past trends on improvements over time in life expectancy.
 Before joining the Future Longevity Inequalities research project I have attended the European Doctoral School of Demography (EDSD) in Rostock and Barcelona, and worked for the Mexico City government on poverty and inequality related issues.
 I hold a Bachelor’s degree in Sociology from the University of Guadalajara, and a Master’s degree in Population Studies from El Colegio de la Frontera Norte, both from Mexico.

-Another Postdoctoral researcher (3 years, 1.0 FTE) will start around the end of the second year / beginning of the third year of the project (around September 2022), and will mainly work on the mortality modelling and forecasting part.
+Another Postdoctoral researcher (2 to 3 years, 1.0 FTE) will be hired to start around halfway the project (around April 2023), and will mainly work on the mortality forecasting part.
 We hope to be able to hire someone with advanced technical knowhow regarding mortality modelling and forecasting.